Labor and Delivery

 5 Normal Delivery Tips (from a Labor and Delivery Nurse & Mom)

-Normal delivery tips are one of the most inquired subjects of moms-to-be.
-After all, having a vaginal delivery can feel intimidating and well… scary, to say the least.
+Normal delivery tips are one of the most inquisitive subjects for moms-to-be.
+After all, having a vaginal delivery can feel intimidating and, well… scary, to say the least.

-For that reason, I wanted to put together a few important “normal delivery tips” that will not only help you feel prepared but empowered throughout the birthing process.
+Therefore, I wanted to put together a few important “normal delivery tips” to help you feel prepared and empowered throughout the birthing process.

-To help us do that, I have enlisted the help of a fellow nurse, Liesel Teen, founder of Mommy Labor Nurse and course instructor and creator of the popular Birth it Up Series.
+To help us do that, I have enlisted the help of a fellow nurse, Liesel Teen, founder of Mommy Labor Nurse, course instructor, and creator of the popular Birth it Up Series.

-As a labor and delivery nurse and mom of two, birth is something Liesel has been passionate about for as long as she can remember, and she loves sharing her nursing knowledge to help mamas-to-be learn more about pregnancy and birth.
+As a labor and delivery nurse and mom of two, Liesel has been passionate about birth for as long as she can remember.
+She loves sharing her nursing knowledge to help mamas-to-be learn more about pregnancy and birth.

-In this article, I will be sharing with you 5 important natural delivery tips Liesel was kind enough to share with us.
+In this article, I will share 5 important natural delivery tips Liesel was kind enough to share.

 As a mom of two (with vaginal deliveries) and a nurse myself, you will also find additional labor and delivery tips scattered along the way from my personal experience.
-You will find those additional tips titled “From Personal Experience” under each of Liesel’s normal delivery tips.
+You will find those additional “From Personal Experience” tips under each of Liesel’s normal delivery tips.

 But, before we get into the good stuff…